valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/spring-boot3-migration.md

 - `AuthorizedUrl.acccess(..)` no longer supports expressions as an argument.
   - `WhitelistIpRequest` has been replaced by `WhitelistIpRequestMatcher`.
 An example can be found in `CamundaCockpitHttpSecurityConfigurer`.

-- Cockpit is now whitelist-secured again.
-Support for CIDRs added to support a range of addresses.
-  - A list of hosts can be set at `valtimo.security.whitelist.hosts`.
 - Removed `AuthenticationSecurityConfigurer`.
 No replacement other than implementing a `SecurityFilterChain` directly.
 - OpenAPI endpoint `/v3/api-docs` is now only available to `ROLE_DEVELOPER`.